Guidance and Feedback Hours

 My research in Tanzania focuses on on the entry of public health discourses about malaria into discussions about local "tradition".
 I am currently working on a book, The Words of the People, which will revisit classic ethnographies of the Nyakyusa, through the lens of public heath and development discourse.
 The book aims to put contemporary debate about the morality of tradition in Kyela into historical perspective.

-Prince RJ and Marsland R (eds) 2013 (in press).
-Making Public Health In Africa: Ethnographic Perspectives Athens: Ohio University Press.
+Prince RJ and Marsland R (eds) 2014.
+Making and Unmaking Public Health In Africa: Ethnographic Perspectives Athens: Ohio University Press.

-Marsland, R. 2013 (in press).
+Marsland, R. 2014.
 Who are the public in public health?
 Debating crowds, populations and publics in Tanzania.
-In Making Public Health In Africa: Ethnographic Perspectives (eds) R. Marsland & R. Prince, J. Athens: Ohio University Press.
+In Making and Unmaking Public Health In Africa: Ethnographic Perspectives (eds) R. Marsland & R. Prince, J. Athens: Ohio University Press.

 Marsland.
 2013.
 Pondo Pins and Nyakyusa Hammers: Monica and Godfrey in Bunyakyusa.
 In Inside African Anthropology: Monica Wilson and her Interpreters (eds) A. Bank & L.J.
 Bank.
 Cambridge: Cambridge University Press.